-I have been involved with community development projects, education, microfinance and the BBC .
-I have lived and worked in USA, UK, Germany, Spain, Central America, Africa and Asia.
+My work has been in community development projects, education, microfinance and the BBC .
+I have lived and worked in the USA, UK, Germany, Spain, Central America, Africa and Asia.
 My not-for-profit organisation is based in my home office, and we are exploring projects in energy efficiency in London, after working for many years in alternative finance which includes microfinance and innovative finance for Small and Medium Enterprises (SMEs), to create financial inclusion.
 Our current work will seek to include alternative finance and development of micro and small enterprises.
 Our recent work has been with leadership and management programmes for alternative finance in the UK and internationally, in China with the Peer-to-Peer sector.

 I am a member of the congregation at St Martin-in-the-Fields, a church well known for its music, work with the homeless and international issues.

 As hobbies I enjoy the gym, transcendental meditation, technology (for work-play), travelling, cycling, swimming walking, (I've done the London to Canterbury Pilgrimage from St Martin's six times), cooking with friends, enjoying London, especially theatre, museums and South Bank events.
 I'm a member of several networking groups, mainly for entrepreneurs, technology, microfinance and women.

 My associates (interns and full-time colleagues) and I work in the office in the flat, which is not featured in the photos or description.
 As we are in central London, we often have project meetings or hold workshops in the flat, often combining those with informal lunches or dinners.
 As soon as people enter the flat, their immediate reaction is 'what a great place'.
 We have a good life-work balance, often going to meetings elsewhere as well as having them here.